 movement.
 Larvae with long, pinching mandibles/maxillae, modified for sucking.
 Pupae exarate/

 dectitious; formed in a silken cocoon, produced from secretions of the Malpighian tubules; the

 motile mouthparts are used to emerge from the cocoon, which typically happens before eclosion.

 Adults largely predaceous, intriguing when consider the relatively soft body and not

 particularly strong flight.
 However, most species have scent glands that release nasty smelling

 compounds for predatory protection.
 Larvae also predatory, sucking juices out of prey, which are

-largely absorbed (though not completely), necessary since the gut ends blindly in the midgut.
+largely absorbed (though not completely), necessary since larval gut ends blindly in the midgut.
 The

 gut is completed in the pupal stage, and fecal material is voided shortly after eclosion.

 Eggs deposited on a variety of surfaces.
 Some species stick eggs up on long stalks